All documents

 Security Groups and Floating IP

-In a DBaaS environment, Security Groups and Floating IPs are used to control and manage network access to databases in a flexible and secure manner.
+In a DBaaS environment, Security Groups and Floating IPs are used to control and manage network access to database clusters in a flexible and secure manner.

 A Security Group is a set of stateful firewall rules that allow or deny inbound and outbound traffic to a database instance based on: